 The accompanying financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-As presented in the financial statements, the Company has incurred a net loss of \$14.9 million and \$12.4 million during the years ended December 31, 2017 and 2016, respectively, and had an accumulated deficit of \$34.5 million as of December 31, 2017.
-Noncash expenses and allowances were significant during the years ended December 31, 2017 and December 31, 2016, and the net cash used in operating activities were \$8.9 million and \$8.3 million, respectively.
+As presented in the financial statements, the Company incurred net losses of \$20,626,816 and \$14,955,409 during the years ended December 31, 2018 and 2017, respectively, and had an accumulated deficit of \$55,133,473 as of December 31, 2018.
+Noncash expenses (excluding depreciation and amortization of fixed and intangible assets, respectively) totaled \$8,850,074 and \$5,000,243 for the years ended December 31, 2018 and 2017, respectively.
+Net cash used in operating activities for the years ended December 31, 2018 and 2017 were \$10,680,375 and \$8,968,886, respectively.

 The Company has and will continue to use significant capital for the growth and development of its business.
-The Company's management expects operating losses to continue in the near term in order to carry out its strategic objectives.
-The Company considers historical operating results, capital resources and financial position, in combination with current projections and estimates, as part of its plan to fund operations over a reasonable period of time.
+The Company's management expects operating losses to continue in the near term in connection with the pursuit of its strategic objectives.
+The Company considers historical operating results, capital resources and financial position, in combination with current projections and estimates, as part of its plan to fund operations over a reasonable period.